Skip to content

 Contaminants Removed by Boiling Water

 Boiling water is effective against most contaminants present in unpurified water.
 Most bacteria and viruses cannot survive the 1000C temperature of boiled water.
-The most common organic contaminants in boiled water are protozoa, bacteria, and viruses.
-These are broad categories – the specific micro-organisms are diverse.

-Most of these micro-organisms die when exposed to boiled water’s extreme heat.
 Most organic contaminants will die when exposed to temperatures above 700C for about 10 minutes.

 Boiling water is ineffective against most inorganic contaminants such as chemicals and inorganic particles.
 There have also been newly reported cases of new kinds of organic pollutants capable of surviving in boiled water.

-What affects the effectiveness of boiling to purify water
+What affects the Effectiveness of Boiling to Purify Water

 There is only one method to boil water: heating it in a pot until it boils.
 However, you can boil water and still not get rid of all contaminants.